-It is hoped that this data will be of use to government and citizens' groups, aiding their efforts to understand the use of bike sharing schemes in our cities and make well-informed decisions about their expansion.
+It is hoped that this data will be of use to government and advocacy groups, aiding their efforts to understand the use of bike sharing schemes in our cities and make well-informed decisions about their expansion.

 Data Sources & Methodology